wishonia/wishonia/public/docs/self-improving-github-repo/github-integration/pull-requests.md

 ---
 # Pull Requests

-The Positron Network Architect Agent uses pull requests to manage documentation.
+The Architect Agent uses pull requests to manage documentation.
 This section provides an overview of the pull request process and its usage in the agent.

 ## Pull Request Process

-The Positron Network Architect Agent uses pull requests to manage documentation.
+The Architect Agent uses pull requests to manage documentation.
 This section provides an overview of the pull request process and its usage in the agent.

 ### Creating a Pull Request